martrik/UCL_CS/README.md

-# COMP101
+# UCL MEng Computer Science
-Code from my first year at UCL.
+Code and little projects from my studies at UCL.

+## 1st year:
 Term 1
 - COMP101 module.
 Basically C and Haskell.
 Isn't that a good mixture?
 - Theory coursework.
 Algorithms in Python and a logic parser in C.